-DOL strives to eliminate harassment before it becomes severe or pervasive enough to violate the law.
-DOL defines harassing conduct as any unwelcome conduct, verbal or physical, based on race, color, religion, sex (including pregnancy, childbirth, and related medical conditions, transgender status, gender identity, sexual harassment, and sex stereotyping), national origin (including ethnicity, accent, and use of a language other than English), age, disability, genetic information, veteran status, parental status, sexual orientation, marital status, political affiliation or belief, or any other prohibited factor.
-Harassment includes, but is not limited to, unreasonable interference with an employee’s work performance or actions that create a hostile or abusive work environment, or an action that results in an employment decision affecting the employee, which is based upon the employee’s acceptance or rejection of harassing conduct.
+The Department defines harassing conduct as any unwelcome conduct, verbal or physical, based on race, color, religion, sex, national origin, age, disability, genetic information, veteran status, marital status, parental status, pregnancy, sexual orientation, gender identity, political affiliation or belief, or any other prohibited factor.
+Harassment includes unreasonable interference with an employee’s work performance, actions that create a hostile or abusive work environment, and actions that result in an employment decision affecting the employee, which is based upon the employee’s acceptance or rejection of such conduct.
+The Department’s harassment policy applies equally to employees, applicants for employment, and contractors.

-Harassing conduct has no place in DOL; therefore, we apply this policy equally to DOL employees, applicants for DOL employment, and contractors.
-Harassing conduct by managers, supervisors, employees, or contractors, at any level, will not be tolerated.
-Any employee who believes that they have been subjected to, or has witnessed, any harassing conduct should report the matter promptly to a person in their supervisory chain, their Agency Workplace Equality Compliance Office (WECO), or, for regional office employees, the Regional Administrator of the Office of the Assistant Secretary for Administration and Management (OASAM) in the region where the conduct took place.
+Employees who believe that they have been subjected to, or have witnessed, any harassing conduct should report the matter promptly to a person in their supervisory chain, their Agency Workplace Equality Compliance Office (WECO), or, for regional office employees, the Regional Administrator of the Office of the Assistant Secretary for Administration and Management (OASAM) in the region where the conduct took place.
 In regional cases, the OASAM Regional Administrator will promptly notify the Agency WECO.
-Further, any applicant who believes that they have been subjected to harassing conduct during the process of applying for DOL employment should report the incident to the WECO of OASAM.
+Any applicants who believe that they have been subjected to harassing conduct during the process of applying for employment at the Department should report the incident to the WECO of OASAM.